OpeningDesign/ULI-44_E_Mifflin-Suite_802/Program and Ongoing Notes - ULI - 44 - Suite 802.md

 	- Tenant uses a portable projector... projecting from conf. table onto frosted glass marker board wall. (could it be polycarbonate?)
 		- frosted glass marker board wall. (potential design feature)
 			- Most likely floor to ceiling, or on standoffs from the wall.
-				- Research on glass wall to accomodate the display of the projector.
+				- Research on glass wall to accommodate the display of the projector.
-		-
 - *Relocate sink from private office to the current reception area.*
 	- there might be a alternate place for this, depending on how everything lays out.
 		- most likely near conference table however.